profsmith89/ctps/_sources/chap08.md

 Short answer: yes.
 We have learned that digital images, like those found in JPEG files, are essentially large, two-dimensional arrays of numbers.
 While we've learned how to manipulate the data in these image files using some fairly simple scripts, it's important to keep in mind that it's not easy to do any of this work by hand.
 The images are just too big and the numbers too difficult for humans to interpret directly.
 This is actually good because data sets in data science are typically very large, and like digital images, you cannot realistically analyze them without the help of powerful computers.
 In other words, using one or more images as a data set isn't all that different than using any other large data set when talking about data cleaning and data exploration.

-**Yes, you must clean up.** We create digital images with tools (e.g., our smartphone cameras) that sample our physical world, and today's digital cameras capture the world around us in amazing richness.
+## Yes, you must clean up

+We create digital images with tools (e.g., our smartphone cameras) that sample our physical world, and today's digital cameras capture the world around us in amazing richness.
 But does a digital image faithfully capture an instance in time?

 If you think about the sampling that takes place, as we'll do in a moment, you'll start to realize that it isn't a perfect process.
 The consequences of imperfection often aren't particularly dire.
 But if an image full of bad pixels leads to your conviction for a crime you didn't commit or a diagnosis of cancer you don't have, you will wish that someone had done their data cleaning.